Takayanagi-sensei/Notepad0.1/README.md

-Here’s a sample README for your Notepad application:

 ---

-# Notepad Application
+# Welcome

-Welcome to the Notepad Application!
+You are very much welcome to Notepad1.0 !
 This lightweight, intuitive text editor is designed to make writing, editing, and managing your notes simple and efficient.
 Our Notepad application incorporates all the essential features you'd expect from a classic notepad editor, making it a versatile tool for anyone needing quick note-taking and editing on the go.

 ## Features

 - **Simple Text Editing**: Create, open, edit, and save text files with ease.

 - **Formatting Options**: Basic text formatting like changing font style, size, and color to personalize your notes.
 - **Find & Replace**: Quickly locate specific words or phrases within your text and replace them as needed.
 - **Word Count**: Real-time word and character count for keeping track of your writing goals.